heva-io/opentak/docs/basics.md

         ```
 The clusters are stored in the attribute `tak.list_ids_cluster`

-For more details on the implementation, refer to advanced usage
+For more details on the implementation, refer to the advanced usage section.

-!!! question "What is the execution time depending on the number of patients?"
+!!! question "Does the execution time depend on the number of patients ?"
     The execution time depends on many parameters, especially the number of patients, but also the observation period.
     Using custom distances also drastically increases calculation time.
     Simulations on simulated datasets give fairly fast results: